abdullahZahid951/computerVisionPoject-repo/README.md

 Initially, we'll be working with tiles ( parts of a large image  ) after successful results they'll be tiled as Whole Slide Images.
 After this we'll apply some computer vision Project Principle to teach computer to produce efficient results on its own.
+This is basic work flow of the project we'll update as we go along.